mapping-the-text/mapping-the-text/docs/_pages/conference/2018/cfp.md

 geospatial visualizations to show how objects have moved through the “real world” to generate networks of influence, such as in Stanford’s “[Mapping the Republic of Letters](http://republicofletters.stanford.edu/)” project.
-In so doing, this work reproduces a distinct separation between the world outside a text and world(s) inside a text.
+In so doing, this work reproduces a distinct separation between the world(s) outside a text and world(s) inside a text.

 In “Mapping the Text,” our aim is to convene scholars who have crossed this line and begun linking the “real world”(s) mediated by software packages with